-(D) The hearing officer may continue a hearing upon a written motion of any party.
-Hearings shall not be continued upon motion by a party unless a showing of reasonable cause and proper diligence is presented.
+(C) The hearing officer may continue a hearing upon a written motion of any party.
+Unless the parties agree, hearings shall not be continued upon motion by a party unless a showing of reasonable cause and proper diligence is presented.
 Before granting any continuance, the hearing officer shall consider the showing of reasonable cause and proper diligence along with the potential harm that may result from the granting of the motion.
-The hearing officer may grant a continuance if requested less than five business days prior to the scheduled date of the hearing only if it is demonstrated that an extraordinary situation exists which could not have been anticipated and which would justify the granting of a continuance.
+The hearing officer may grant a continuance if requested less than five business days prior to the scheduled date of the hearing if the parties agree or if a party demonstrates that an extraordinary situation exists which could not have been anticipated and which would justify the granting of a continuance.

-(E) If a continuance is granted, the hearing officer shall immediately establish a new hearing date and notify the parties, in writing, of the new hearing date.
+(E) If a continuance is granted, the hearing officer shall, without any unnecessary delay, establish a new hearing date and notify the parties, in writing, of the new hearing date.

 Promulgated Under: 119.03